 Even if you’re not an electrician, it’s easy enough to grasp that guitar amps and bass amps would have different power requirements.
 Think about the sound produced and desired by a guitar vs. that of a bass.
 The former wants less low-end and more clarity for melodic phrasing, with enough drive for powerful rhythm sections.
 The latter needs booming lows that reach the spine and drag it to the floor.
 Lower frequencies need more power behind them to be heard and felt.
 Therefore, bass amps require more wattage than guitar amps.
 While a guitar amp can range from 15 to 100 watts, bass amps can fall anywhere between 100 and 500 watts.

 Again, the difference between guitar vs. bass amps can be hard to see at first glance.
 Look closer, though, and you’ll start to notice some key design discrepancies between the two.
 The most obvious difference lies in the controls on the amp itself.
-Of course, the types and amount of controls on guitar and bass amps varies depending on the model and manufacturer.
+Of course, the types and amount of controls on the guitar and bass amps varies depending on the model and manufacturer.
 But generally speaking, guitar amps feature more controls for things like presence, distortion, channels, effects, and more.
 Bass amps usually keep it more simple with fewer knobs but still feature EQ settings for proper blending with the rest of the mix.

 3. Voicing (tone)

 Lastly, voicing can differ greatly between guitar vs. bass amps.
 The science behind voicing can get complicated, but for now, we can think of voicing as tone.
-The tone produced by an amp has a lot to do with its power capacity we mentioned earlier, as well as other components like resistors, capacitors, and transformers.
+The tone produced by an amp has a lot to do with the power capacity we mentioned earlier, as well as other components like resistors, capacitors, and transformers.
 Basically, the physical components of the amp will determine the voicing produced by the amp.
 Because bass amps require increased wattage to handle the lower frequencies passing through them, they produce a deeper and cleaner tone.

 In reality, bass amps and guitar amps aren’t all that different.
 They simply require slightly different construction, design philosophy, and power requirements to accommodate the instruments themselves.
 And if you’re wondering about price differences, high-quality amps don’t come cheap, whether for bass or guitar!
+If you are still yet to purchase your bass we’ve got some tips on choosing your first bass guitar.